archlinux/infrastructure/README.md

 this work but you should keep in mind to NOT add hcloud servers to `hosts`!
 They'll be available automatically.

-#### Note about first time certificates

-The first time a certificate is issued, you'll have to do this manually by yourself.
-First, configure the DNS to point to the new server and then run a playbook onto the server which includes the nginx role.
-Then on the server, it is necessary to run the following once:

-    certbot certonly --email webmaster@archlinux.org --agree-tos --rsa-key-size 4096 --renew-by-default --webroot -w /var/lib/letsencrypt/ -d <domain-name>

-Note that some roles already run this automatically.

 #### Note about packer

 We use packer to build snapshots on hcloud to use as server base images.